 The vendor paid $7.88m in April, 2016.

 South Yarra Square cost c$35m; with two villas and a five storey office, that site spreads 1853 sqm.
-Oreana, led by brothers Steven and Tony Sass, had earmarked it for a hotel.
+Oreana, led by brothers Steven and Tony Sass, had earmarked it for a hotel – a project now expected to be extended incorporating the heritage protected 169-175 Toorak Rd.